Codecademy/docs/content/mysql/concepts/built-in-functions/built-in-functions.md

   - 'paths/data-science-foundations'
 ---

-**Built-in functions** are predefined functions that can be used to perform operations on data at any time.
+**`Built-in functions`** are predefined functions that can be used to perform operations on data at any time.
 They are usually categorized according to the data types (strings, date, numeric, and other built-in functions) that they operate on, and are used to simplify complex calculations and data manipulations by reusing code blocks for common tasks.

 ## String Functions

 String functions allow operations to be performed on string data.

-### Concat function
+### Concat Function

 `CONCAT()`: Concatenates two or more strings.